- 5 hours ago

 Jack Grealish (Aston Villa to Man City, €117m)

-Jack Grealish was signed for a British record fee in the summer of 2021, but pound for pound, he has been one of the biggest transfer flops of the season.
+Jack Grealish was signed for a British record fee in the summer of 2021, but pound for pound, he would go down as one of the biggest transfer flops of that season.

 The 26-year-old scored just three league goals and had three assists all season from 26 games.

-Tactically, he has struggled to adapt to Pep’s system and he has been accused of taking too many touches and slowing down the team’s play.
+Tactically, he struggled to adapt to Pep Guardiola's system and was accused of taking too many touches and slowing down the team’s play.

 He also was responsible for Man City going out of the Champions League semi-finals when he missed two easy chances just minutes before Real Madrid’s late second-leg comeback.